Rivett

 Health performance in Rivett is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.3 and 9.1% of residents respectively.
-Meanwhile, 64.9% of residents declare themselves completely clear of medical ailments, compared to 66.3% across the Australian Capital Territory.
-As of 2021, 20.1% of Rivett's residents are aged 65 and over (680 people).
+The most common medical conditions in the area are mental health issues and arthritis, impacting 9.3% and 9.1% of residents respectively.
+Meanwhile, 64.9% of residents declare themselves as completely clear of medical ailments, compared to 66.3% across the Australian Capital Territory.
+The area has 20.1% of residents aged 65 and over (680 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health